nahojjjen/InteractiveSpinnerGraphics/README.md

 InteractiveSpinnerGraphics
 ==========================

-A spinner consisting of like 25 balls, each ball has a speed * what # ball it is, its location can be changed with a slider.
+Just messing around with jPanel and drawing circles.
+This program shows 25 circles moving around in a pattern, and you can change the cosine pattern by dragging a slider.